sgoldenlab/simba/docs/Scenario2.md

 * **VISUALIZATION SETTINGS**:
   - **CLASSIFIER**: Use this drop down menu to select the classifier you which to create the line plot for.
-  - **CREATE FRAMES**: Tick the `Create frames` checkbox to create probability plots `.png` files (NOTE: this will create one png file for each frame in each
+  - **CREATE FRAMES**: Tick the `Create frames` checkbox to create probability plots `.png` files (NOTE: this will create one png file for each frame in each video.
+If you are concerned about storage, leave this checkbox unchecked).
   - **CREATE VIDEOS**: Tick the `Create video` checkbox to create probability plots `.mp4` videos.
   - **Multiprocess videos (faster)**: Creating probability videos and/or images can be computationally costly, and creating many, long, videos can come with unacceptable run-times.
 We can solve this using multiprocessing over multiple cores on your computer.
 To use multi-processing, tick the `Multiprocess videos (faster)` checkbox.
 Once ticked, the `CPU cores` dropdown becomes enabled.
 This dropdown contains values between `2` and the number of cores available on your computer, with fancier computers having higher CPU counts.
 In this dropdown, select the number of cores you want to use to create your probability charts.